gateio/gateapi-js/docs/DeliveryApi.md

   'from': 1546905600, // Number | Start time of candlesticks, formatted in Unix timestamp in seconds.
 Default to`to - 100 * interval` if not specified
   'to': 1546935600, // Number | End time of candlesticks, formatted in Unix timestamp in seconds.
 Default to current time 'limit': 100, // Number | Maximum recent data points to return. `limit` is conflicted with `from` and `to`.
 If either `from` or `to` is specified, request will be rejected.
-  'interval': '5m' // String | Interval time between data points };
+  'interval': '5m' // String | Interval time between data points.
+Note that `1w` means natual week(Mon-Sun), while `7d` means every 7d since unix 0
+};
 var callback = function(error, data, response) {
   if (error) {